100 Notable alumni of

 -

-Portia Lee James DeGeneres, known professionally as Portia de Rossi, is an Australian-American retired actress.
+Portia Lee James DeGeneres, known professionally as Portia de Rossi, is an Australian and American former actress.
 She played Nelle Porter on the American drama series Ally McBeal (1998–2002), for which she won a Screen Actors Guild Award; Lindsay Bluth Fünke on the American television sitcom Arrested Development (2003–2006, 2013, 2018–2019), and Elizabeth North on the American political thriller series Scandal (2014–2017).
-She is the founder and CEO of the art company The General Public.

 -